tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 Now introduce while loops and compare them to for loops.

-* Whereas for loops loop until they've completed a decision or behavior for each element in a sequence, **while loops** loop until a condition no longer evaluates as `True`.
+* Whereas for loops loop until they've completed a decision or behaviour for each element in a sequence, **while loops** loop until a condition no longer evaluates as `True`.

 * For example, `while` you are wearing your uniform (uniform = `True`), keep ringing up customers at the checkout line.